Julien Masson: Professional career

-Born in Valenciennes, Masson began playing for local side Valenciennes FC at age 13.
+Born in Valenciennes, Masson began playing for local side Valenciennes at age 13.
 Masson made his professional debut for Valenciennes in a Ligue 2 0–0 tie with Red Star on 5 May 2017.
 On 13 November 2017, Masson signed his first professional contract with Valenciennes, keeping him at the club for 4 years.

-Depsite an aborted summer transfer to Ligue 1 side Angers SCO, Masson was a mainstay in Valenciennes' squad, making 34 league appearances as he was voted the club's 2019 player of the year by the editorial staff of La Voix du Nord.
+Despite an aborted summer transfer to Ligue 1 side Angers, Masson was a mainstay in Valenciennes' squad, making 34 league appearances as he was voted the club's 2019 player of the year by the editorial staff of La Voix du Nord.